EKGF/dprod/examples/observability-ports/README.md

 ## Defining Observability Ports in DPROD

 DPROD has a schema-first design.
-The first thing you would need to do is define a schema for your logging information.
+The first thing to do is define a schema for the logging information.
-It could be a schema based on OpenTelemetry, but in this example, we use RLOG (which is a semantic ontology for logging).
+It could be a schema based on OpenTelemetry, but this uses RLOG (which is a semantic ontology for logging).

-To find the Observability Port, you would query the ports to identify the ones that return an `RLOG:Entry`:
+To find the Observability Port, query the ports to identify the ones that return an `RLOG:Entry`:

 ```text